stevendwood/html5-dropzone/README.md

 ```html
 <div dropzone="copy s:text/plain s:text/x-my-custom-type" ondrop="handleDrop(event)"></div>
 ```
-This example will make the element accept any drag that contains data text/plain or text/x-my-custom-type with a drop effect of "copy"
+This example will make the element accept any drag that contains string data (that's what the "s" means before the MIME type) text/plain or text/x-my-custom-type with a drop effect of "copy"